-See Also: Oracle Fusion Middleware Administrator's Guide for more conceptual information about Fusion Middleware Control Console
+See Also: Oracle Fusion Middleware Administrator's Guide

 B.2.4 Troubleshooting with Event Scripts

 You can create your own event scripts that record system process event activities.
 You can create a script that records events prior to the start or stop of system processes, as well as an unscheduled system crash.